 The reason Jesuit spirituality has been so profound for me is that it has given form to the substance of my spiritual life.
 So often I find myself saying, “Yes!
 Exactly!” when I read books on Ignatian spirituality or being moved by a particular poem or prayer.
-The Jesuit Principle and Foundation of is both poem and prose.
+The Jesuit Principle and Foundation forms naturally the core of their spirituality.
+It is both poem and prose.
 It describes my core.
 Enjoy.

 Principle and Foundation: Contemporary Translation